N-Jishnu/GigShield/README.md

 > **Monday, June 15 — Delhi-NCR**
 >
 > Ankit starts his evening shift at 4 PM.
 By 6 PM, a sudden dust storm hits South Delhi.
 The sky goes dark.
 Blinkit app shows "Limited slots available in your area."
 Orders dry up.
 He rides through the storm for 2 hours and makes ₹120 instead of his usual ₹700.
-He goes home frustrated, knowing there's no one to补偿 him for the lost ₹580.
+He goes home frustrated, knowing there's nothing he can do for the lost ₹580.
 >
 > **GigShield fixes this.** When the weather API detects storm conditions in Ankit's PIN code during his insured shift window, the system fires a trigger.
 It validates his shift eligibility, calculates his estimated lost income, and sends a UPI payout — all without Ankit filing a single claim.